dwrobel/flatcam/README.md

 - moved the self.apertures[aperture]['geometry'] processing for clear_geometry (geometry made with Gerber LPC command) in Gerber Editor
 - Gerber Editor: fixed the Poligonize Tool to work with new geometric structure and took care of a special case
 - Gerber Export is fixed to work with the new Gerber object data structure and it now works also for Gerber objects edited in Gerber Editor
+- Gerber Editor: fixed units conversion for obj.apertures keys that require it

 12.05.2019